elicatza/every-musical/README.md

 # Listening to every broadway musical

 This repo will have tools to download all musicals.
 I would also like to store my ratings here.
-Maybe I'll learn htmx, so that I can make an amazing tier list.
+I want to learn htmx & leptos, so that I can make an amazing tier list.

 I hope this will serve as useful tool for finding new musicals.
 To ensure so, I'll include favorite song and lyric for each musical as well as a short written review.

+I started this challenge 2023-07-09. currently (50 / XXX).

 ## Roadmap
 1. [X] Download a list of all Broadway musicals.